On the morning of October 13th at the National Assembly building, National Assembly Chairman Tran Thanh Man met with Chinese Prime Minister Li Qiang.

 National Assembly Chairman Tran Thanh Man speaks at the meeting.

-The two leaders agreed that the bilateral relationship is in a stage of profound, comprehensive and substantive development.
+The two leaders agreed that bilateral relations are currently in a stage of profound, comprehensive, and substantive development.

-National Assembly Chairman Tran Thanh Man affirmed that Vietnam is determined to consolidate and develop cooperative and friendly relations with China, considering this a consistent policy, an objective requirement, a strategic choice and a top priority in Vietnam's foreign policy of independence, self-reliance, peace, cooperation and development, multilateralization and diversification of foreign relations.
+National Assembly Chairman Tran Thanh Man affirmed that Vietnam is steadfast in consolidating and developing cooperative and friendly relations with China, considering this a consistent policy, an objective requirement, a strategic choice, and a top priority in Vietnam's independent, self-reliant, peaceful, cooperative, and developmental foreign policy, and in diversifying and multilateralizing its foreign relations.

-Prime Minister Li Qiang affirmed that China considers Vietnam a priority in its neighborly diplomacy.
+Prime Minister Li Qiang affirmed that China considers Vietnam a priority in its neighborly foreign policy.

 202410131225131230_DSC_0729.jpg